 In Urology, which is relatively competitive, we look as USMLE scores, research activities within urology, medical school GPAs, the references from sub-internships, and their performance during electives at Tulane Urology.
 Presentations, publications, and research activities are given the highest merit.

-Having a high Step 1 score, along with research activities, are considered to be the initial evaluation criteria.
+Having a reasonably high Step 1 score, along with research activities, are considered to be the initial evaluation criteria.

 Clerkships and letters of recommendation are added onto these in the decision making process.